 Facts be known, goals and incentives are minimally significant efforts in creating profit-rich sales growth in comparison to having an integrated approach of systems and skillsets.

 Are you content with less than five products per household—or will you be sideswiped by a competitor who isn’t?

 3. Giving Away the Farm…One Commercial Loan at a Time

 There aren’t many commercial lenders who think they need help with their sales skills, yet the vast majority of them consistently price their loans to cut bank margins, accept minimal fee income, and negotiate to match other banks—even after they already have a deal—because they didn’t know how to keep the customer from taking that step after a deal has been agreed upon.

-You’ll be hard pressed to find an industry that rivals banking for the complete absence of sales skill.
+You’ll be hard-pressed to find an industry that rivals banking for the complete absence of sales skills.

 Do your lenders have a “rollover” approach to pricing?